UndeadZeratul/uzHDAddon/readme.md

 _Note: Some weapons included have the crosshair color "baked" into the sprite, and for those weapons I have taken the liberty of tweaking the in-game sprite to match my personal crosshair color.
 If you would like your crosshair color to match, simply update the color in the main GZDoom options menu to `#673ab7`_

 ### Pistol
-Swapped out with Glock18 sprites.
+The pistol has been swapped out with Glock18 sprites.
 "Quick Swap" sprite has correctly flipped pistol sprite, as well.

 ![pistol](./screenshots/pistol.png)